biocorecrg/nextflow-course-2023-fall/README.md

-# CRG Internal Course: Nextflow June 2022
+# Nextflow Course Fall 2023

 Reproducible research and data analysis using Nextflow